Skip to Main Content Skip to Footer Toggle Navigation Menu

 Mellon Mays Undergraduate Fellowship

 All students are welcome to apply for MMUF.
-Student applicants to MMUF will be evaluated on the basis of their prior coursework, their plans for a major, their research proposal and their potential to bring historically marginalized or underrepresented perspectives to the academy, including by producing scholarly research that reflects and satisfies the goals of the Mellon Foundation’s Higher Learning program.
+Student applicants to MMUF will be evaluated on the basis of their prior coursework, their plans for a major, their research proposal and their potential to contribute to MMUF’s goals of advancing a broad range of scholarly perspectives.

 The application is submitted online and consists of two essays, an unofficial transcript, and two faculty letters of recommendation.
 Please plan to complete your essays before you start your application.
 You can read more about the essays in the Application Information sheet.

-Faculty can submit recommendations for any applicant by sending their letter as an email attachment to or by filling out the following form.
+Faculty can submit recommendations for any applicant by sending their letter as an email attachment to Nadia Linoo or by filling out the following form.

 Selection Criteria